Al Gore: Presidential run speculation

 In 2008, Chris Anderson asked: "Will you run again?"

-Gore replied, "Ohh, you aren't going to get me on this one!"
+Gore replied, "Oh, you aren't going to get me on this one!"

 People were speculating that Gore would be a candidate for the 2004 presidential election (a bumper sticker, "Re-elect Gore in 2004!" was popular).
 On December 16, 2002, however, Gore announced that he would not run in 2004.
 While Gore seriously considered challenging Bush in 2004, the September 11 attacks and the subsequent stratospheric rise in President Bush's popularity as a result of his response to these attacks were strong factors in Gore's December 2002 decision not to run again in 2004.
 Despite Gore taking himself out of the race, a handful of his supporters formed a national campaign to draft him into running.
 The draft movement, however, failed to convince Gore to run.

 The prospect of a Gore candidacy arose again between 2006 and early 2008 in light of the upcoming 2008 presidential election.
 Although Gore frequently stated that he had "no plans to run", he did not reject the possibility of future involvement in politics which led to speculation that he might run.
 This was due in part to his increased popularity after the release of the 2006 documentary, An Inconvenient Truth.
 The director of the film, Davis Guggenheim, stated that after the release of the film, "Everywhere I go with him, they treat him like a rock star."
 After An Inconvenient Truth was nominated for an Academy Award, Donna Brazile (Gore's campaign chairwoman from his 2000 campaign) speculated that Gore might announce a possible presidential candidacy during the Oscars.

 During the 79th Academy Awards ceremony, Gore and actor Leonardo DiCaprio shared the stage to speak about the "greening" of the ceremony itself.
 Gore began to give a speech that appeared to be leading up to an announcement that he would run for president.
 However, background music drowned him out and he was escorted offstage, implying that it was a rehearsed gag, which he later acknowledged.
 After An Inconvenient Truth won the Academy Award for Best Documentary, speculation increased about a possible presidential run.
 Gore's popularity was indicated in polls which showed that even without running, he was coming in second or third among possible Democratic candidates Hillary Clinton, Barack Obama, and John Edwards.
 Grassroots draft campaigns also developed with the hope that they could encourage Gore to run.
 Gore, however, remained firm in his decision and declined to run for the presidency.
 Interest in having Gore run for the 2016 presidential election arose in 2014 and again in 2015, although he did not declare any intention to do so.